How My Conscience, My Choice Selects its Products to Recommend

 Making a truly eco-friendly product keeps both environmental and human safety in mind.
 At a minimum, the product is non-toxic.
 Other eco-friendly attributes include the use of sustainably grown or raised ingredients, produced in ways that do not deplete the ecosystem.
 Organic ingredients or materials are grown without toxic pesticides or herbicides.
 Products with “made from recycled materials” contain glass, wood, metal or plastic reclaimed from waste products and made into something new.
 Biodegradable products break down through natural decomposition, which is less taxing on landfills and the ecosystem as a whole.
 (Source)

+Having organic ingredients is preferred and sought out.
 Organic refers to the way agricultural products food and fiber are grown and processed.
 Organic food production is based on a system of farming that maintains and replenishes soil fertility without the use of toxic and persistent pesticides and fertilizers.
 Organic foods are minimally processed without artificial ingredients, preservatives, or irradiation to maintain the integrity of the food.
-Note that for personal care and cosmetic products that a “cruelty free” designation by the manufacturer does not mean that the product must have organic ingredients, though this is typically the case anyway.
+Note that for personal care and cosmetic products that a “cruelty free” designation by the manufacturer does not mean that the product must have organic ingredients, though this is often the case with a mindful brand.
 Is there an official definition of “organic”?
 The following excerpt is from the definition of “organic” that the National Organic Standards Board adopted in April 1995: “Organic agriculture is an ecological production management system that promotes and enhances biodiversity, biological cycles and soil biological activity.
 It is based on minimal use of off-farm inputs and on management practices that restore, maintain and enhance ecological harmony.”
 What does “Certified Organic” mean?
 “Certified Organic” means the item has been grown according to strict uniform standards that are verified by independent state or private organizations.
 Certification includes inspections of farm fields and processing facilities, detailed record keeping, and periodic testing of soil and water to ensure that growers and handlers are meeting the standards which have been set.
 (Source)